Provided by: feh_2.23.2-1build1_amd64 bug

 -S, --sort sort_type

 The file list may be sorted according to image parameters.
-Allowed sort types are: name, filename,
+Allowed sort types are: name,

-dirname, mtime, width, height, pixels, size, format.
-For sort modes other than name, filename,
+filename, dirname, mtime, width, height, pixels, size, format.
+For sort modes other than name,

-images in the list.
+number of images in the list.

 The mtime sort mode sorts images by most recently modified.
 To sort by oldest first, reverse the